MarcoCicognani/MeetixOS/README.md

 # Current Project Direction

-After a very long hiatus, with side projects and various incomplete re-implementation of the MeetixOS (in `C++` and `Rust`), I decided to bring back the original MeetixOS's codebase and progressively rewrite and improve each existing component and write new ones.
+After a very long hiatus, with side projects and various incomplete re-implementation of the MeetixOS (in `C++` and `Rust`), I decided to return to the original MeetixOS's codebase then progressively rewrite and improve each existing component and write new ones.

 Then I've decided to follow the fashion and implement near all the necessary code from myself to increase the fun and